-We also use the numbers themselves, however (that is, the numbers that the numerals denote), including the numbers zero and one, to classify computational states-or, as might be said, to model them.
-Classification in this context, to simplify egregiously, is an epistemic practice we theoreticians engage in-using objects useful for our theoretical understanding and referents of terms in our linguistically-framed theories to model or correspond to the entities in the domain that the theory is ultimately about, even though those objects are not themselves what we are talking about.
-Thus we denote the length of a board by saying that it is "4 feet 7/8 inches long," where 'feet' and 'inch' are classificatory devices we use to characterize lengths; the length in question would be the same identical length, within the applicable margin of error, if we denoted it by describing its extent as 1 meter, 40.65 cm.
+numbers that the numerals denote), including the numbers zero and one, to classify computational states-or, as might be said, to model them.
+Classification in this context, to simplify egregiously, is an epistemic practice we theoreticians engage in-using objects useful for our theoretical understanding and referents of terms in our linguistically framed theories to model or correspond to the entities in the domain that the theory is ultimately about, even though those objects are not themselves what we are talking about.
+Thus we denote the length of a board by saying that it is "4 feet 73% inches long," where 'feet' and 'inch' are classificatory devices we use to characterize lengths; the length in question would be the same identical length, within the applicable margin of error, if we denoted it by describing its extent as 1 meter, 40.65 cm.
 "The length doesn't know from feet and inches," one might say; the length is what it is, independent of such classifying externalities.